 A list of required documents that students will have to collect and turn in when applying for their Austrian visa

-Here you will find the insurance requirements for our exchange students during their stay and the correlating forms
+Here you will find the insurance requirements for our exchange students and the correlating forms

 FSME immunization consent form you will need if you have not received it prior to your arrival in Austria